appacademy/jumpstart/part2/return_readings.md

 ## Introduction

-**All methods have a return value.** Meaning, if I set a variable equal to the result of invoking some method, then that variable will have some value.
+**All methods have a return value.** Meaning, if we set a variable equal to the result of invoking some method, then that variable will have some value.

 ```ruby
   def multiply(a, b)